spacestierman/production-warning/README.md

 # Notes
 - If you installed the Windows Service project using the projects' build folder *and* the service is still running, Visual Studio will be unable to overwrite the files because they're in use by the service.
 Stop the service and re-build.
 - App.config controls most of the variables.
+- The service must run as an administrator account.
+If you use your personal credentials, make sure that you update the service credentials whenever you change your password.